Temporal crop diversity stabilizes agricultural production

-Category: Climate Hits: 4Securing food supplies around the globe is a challenge facing humanity, especially in light of the predicted increase in the world's population and the effects of climate change.
+Category: Climate Hits: 10Securing food supplies around the globe is a challenge facing humanity, especially in light of the predicted increase in the world's population and the effects of climate change.
 Greater crop diversity in agriculture is seen as a stabilizing factor for food security.
 Yet crop diversity alone is not sufficient.
 Researchers now argue that it is also essential that crops differ in their temporal production patterns.

 Read more https://www.sciencedaily.com/releases/2020/12/201209140346.htm